Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 Rule 6: Avoid Red Bull and soda

-Stay away from Red Bull, sodas such as Coke, Sprite or Ginger Ale, and Tonic Water as mixers for your cocktails.
+Stay away from Red Bull, sodas such as Coke, Sprite or Ginger Ale, and Tonic Water (as I mentioned earlier) as mixers for your cocktails.

-All of these pack sugar by the spoonful, which will make it difficult to keep the weight down.
+All of these pack sugar and calories by the spoonful, which will make it difficult to keep the weight down.

-If you must use a mixer, turn to soda water or club soda—a much healthier alternative as it contains no sugar.
+If you must use a mixer, turn to soda water or club soda—a much healthier alternative for weight loss seekers as it contains no sugar.

 Rule 7: Make it clear